HarvestersCrew/CorpusHarvesterWeb/README.md

 ### Node

 Type `npm install` and `npx vue-cli-service build`.
 You then have a `dist/` folder you can distribute via a HTTP server.
 For the convenience, a dev package is also given with the packages.
-Run it with `npx dist/ -p 8080 --proxy "http://localhost:8080?"` (by adapting the two ports if necessary).
+Run it with `npx http-server dist/ -p 8080 --proxy "http://localhost:8080?"` (by adapting the two ports if necessary).
 You'll need to have the server running, either via Docker or natively.

 ### Docker